Residential Composting

 2) Community bins are also located between the Community Center and Pinecrest Gardens (look for signs near the cottage).

-- Pick up a free compost-transfer bin (for Pinecrest residents)
+- Pick up a free compost-transfer bin

-- Drop-off your residential compost
+- Drop off your residential compost

 - Bring all your questions and stories!